jneander/tic-tac-toe-go/README.md

 2. ``go test``

 To see a more verbose output from the tests, use the ``-v`` flag as follows:

 ``go test -v``

-*note: Go test output can be difficult to follow.
+*Go test output can be difficult to follow.
 I recommend only using the verbose flag if you're curious.*

 ###Running the Game

 While in the 'tic-tac-toe-go' directory, run the following command:

 ``./tictactoe``

+*This executable was built on OS X. If you are on a different platform, you may need to create another build using Go.*

+###Additional Resources

+In order to use most of Go's features, you'll need to do some extra setup.
+The Go command-line tools have some requirements for workspace paths and environment variables.
+For more information, read the [Go Documentation](http://golang.org/doc/code.html).